-is employees' clear understanding of how and under what conditions they may use AI tools at work.
+- clear guidance for employees on how and under what conditions they can use AI tools at work.

 This capability is built on four elements.